imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 As seen on the charts, the execution times for `ADD`, `DIV` and `MULMOD` are not consistent.
 While the majority behaves in a linear fashion, there is a large portion that often takes longer.
 Again, we attribute it to the JVM garbage collector or other JVM internals.

 The execution time for `EXP` increases linearly with the size of the second argument.
-Again the separation into two different lines shows that the execution time depends not only on the size of the argument but also its value.
+Again the separation into two different lines shows that the execution time depends not only on the size of the argument but also on its value.
 In contrast to other implementations, the second line has a constant slope.

 ### Rust EVM